Top Secret: 10 Surprising Facts About the U.S. Military’s DLIFLC GLOSS

 9. GLOSS actually teaches both language and culture.

 If you take a look at DLIFLC’s other programs, you’ll quickly notice that the center is as serious in teaching culture as it is in teaching language.
-One can quickly sense this in programs like “Cultural Orientations,” “Familiarization Modules,” “Countries in Perspective” and “Cultural Awareness Assessment.”
+One can quickly sense this in programs like “Cultural Orientations,” “Legends and Folktales,” “Countries in Perspective” and “Cultural Awareness Assessment.”

 GLOSS, in its listening and reading lessons, espouses the philosophy that you can never divorce a language from its culture.
 You can never distill language from the people who speak it–their history, experiences and aspiration as a group.